As someone looking to invest for the long term, I’m doing my best to ensure that my investments grow as much as they possibly can over time.

 M1 Finance – Low Cost And Flexible

-While they are similar to some of the existing robo advisors in that you can choose a pre-built investment portfolio, set it to auto-invest, rebalance and just let things ride, they also offer a whole lot more flexibility.
+While they are similar to some of the existing investing services in that you can choose a pre-built investment portfolio, set it to auto-invest, rebalance and just let things ride, they also offer a whole lot more flexibility.

-I'd definitely recommend checking out M1 Finance as they're one of the more innovative, low cost robo advisors out there today.
-You can use it like a traditional robo advisor, or use it like a traditional brokerage account to buy individual stocks.
-It's a hybrid that gives you the best of both worlds!
+I’d definitely recommend checking out M1 Finance as they’re one of the more innovative, low-cost brokerages out there today.
+You can use it as a traditional self-directed automated investing service, or use it as a traditional brokerage account to buy individual stocks.
+It’s a hybrid that gives you the best of both worlds!

 Open your free account through the link below.